Skip to main content

 Perform: Four sets of 12

-This free weight glute exercise is a powerful compound movement that will help improve your explosiveness.
+This free weight glute exercise is a powerful compound movement that will help improve your explosiveness through a kettlebell swing.
 You can do this leg workout with dumbbells or kettlebells.
 When trying this movement for the first time, choose a light weight kettlebell.
-After becoming comfortable with the movement, upgrade to a medium weight dumbbell.
+After becoming comfortable with the swing movement, upgrade to a medium weight dumbbell.
 To start:

 1. Grasp the kettlebell by the handle with both hands and let it rest in front of your body on the tops of your thighs.
 Stand with your feet shoulder-width apart.